godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``"1"`` |
 +-----------+---------+

-Specify the view configuration with which to configure OpenXR settting up either Mono or Stereo rendering.
+Specify the view configuration with which to configure OpenXR setting up either Mono or Stereo rendering.

 ----